carpentries-incubator/medical-image-processing/episodes/pathology.md

 ## Introduction

 Pathologists deal with multiple types of images.
-Some pathologists may use photography when recording gross pathology data.
+Some pathologists may use photography when recording gross (or macroscopic) pathology data.
 The processing of digital photography is a straightforward application of general image processing.
 However the workhorse type image of pathology is the histopathological image, and this is very different from a photograph.

 In the below picture you can see an image with gross and histopathology of signet ring cell carcinoma metastasis to the ovary.
-The histopathology is a stained microscopy image.
-The gross pathology image is a photograph.
+The histopathology images are stained microscopy image.
+The gross pathology images are photographs.

 <img src="fig/path_metastasis.jpg" alt="Gross and histopathology" width="70%;"/>